 With so many platforms to choose from, narrowing down the right property management software depends on your portfolio size, budget, and comfort level with property management tasks.
 Here are some things to consider before you take the plunge:

-- What’s your budget?
-Free or low-cost plans may be ideal for new landlords, while more robust options might be worth the investment over time.
+Free landlord software or low-cost plans may be ideal for new landlords, while more robust options might be a bigger upfront investment that pays for itself over time as your business scales.

 Want to see if TenantCloud is the right property management software for you?
 Try TenantCloud's all-in-one software free for 14 days.